odavibatista/my-bookshelf/README.md

 ## About The Project <a name = "about-it"></a>

-myBookshelf is a Java desktop app developed as a period project for the second semester of 2023.
+myBookshelf is a bookstanning Java desktop app developed as a period project for the second semester of 2023.
-It emulates a digital library review system where users are able
+It emulates a digital library review system where users are able to find and add informations about books along with many other people on the system's service.
+People can find, register, rate and see informations about books.

 ## Features <a name = "features"></a>